imsc-rosetta/imsc-rosetta-specification/documents/japanese.md

 ### Ruby rendering note

 It has been noticed that some IMSC renderers including in Chrome and Safari ignore the rubyReserve setting.
 When rubies are present, there is a vertical shift in the placement of horizontal subtitles (or horizontal shift for vertical subtitles).
 This is not an issue with IMSC Rosetta, but IMSCJS.
 As IMSC Rosetta is primarily designed for the creation and transcode of subtitles, not emission this is not seen as an issue.
-However, it is recommended that through testing is undertaken when converting to and from Rosetta for Japanese to ensure rubies are correctly positioned in the final player/renderer.
+However, it is recommended that through testing is undertaken when converting to and from Rosetta for Japanese to ensure rubies are correctly positioned in the final player/renderer, and that ruby reserve is correctly represented.

 ### Ruby Specific Styles: